GregTheMadMonk/mctg-server-bot/README.md

 In every other scenareo, the message is interpreted as a simple message and is sent to the server as if the user was just talking with a `/say` command.

+## Windows

+For the bot to work properly on Windows, remove `pause` command from the end of the server's batch file or you'll have to send dummy messages to the server every time to bypass it.

 ## Mod

 The `mod/` subdirectory contains an accompanying server mod.